nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

   DoLongInvolvedComputation ();
   NS_BUILD_DEBUG (timer.Stop (); std::cout << "Done: " << timer << std::endl;)

-By default Waf puts the build artifacts in the ``build`` directory.
+By default ns3 puts the build artifacts in the ``build`` directory.
 You can specify a different output directory with the ``--out`` option, e.g.

 .. sourcecode:: bash

-  $ ./waf configure --out=my-build-dir
+  $ ./ns3 configure --out=my-build-dir

 Combining this with build profiles lets you switch between the different compile options in a clean way:

 .. sourcecode:: bash

-  $ ./waf configure --build-profile=debug --out=build/debug
+  $ ./ns3 configure --build-profile=debug --out=build/debug
-  $ ./waf build
+  $ ./ns3 build
   ...
-  $ ./waf configure --build-profile=optimized --out=build/optimized
+  $ ./ns3 configure --build-profile=optimized --out=build/optimized
-  $ ./waf build
+  $ ./ns3 build
   ...

 This allows you to work with multiple builds rather than always overwriting the last build.
-When you switch, Waf will only compile what it has to, instead of recompiling everything.
+When you switch, ns3 will only compile what it has to, instead of recompiling everything.

 When you do switch build profiles like this, you have to be careful